garagehive/garagehive.github.io/docs/garagehive-import-catalogue-items-with-prices.md

    * **Cost Price** - Optional, but useful for tracking item costs.
    * **Sales Price** - This field must be filled, so that the item prices are updated.
    * **Item Template** - Optional.
 If filled, ensure you copy the code from the **Item Template** within the system.
 Search for **Item Templates** in the ![](media/search_icon.png) icon, located at the top right corner of your screen.
+   * **Barcode** - Optional.
+This field should be used to enter the barcode number of the item.

       ![](media/garagehive-import-catalogue-items-with-prices2.png)